daattali/beautiful-jekyll/_posts/2017-06-19-Docker-in-vSphere-Part-1-Introduction.md

 In this first post we are going over a few basic container concepts and a quick overview of vDVS.

-Photon is VMware's own stripped down linux distribution with docker embedded, I'm using it as VMware are putting a lot of resources in it which I think will lead to more and more integration with the VMware ecosystem in the next few months/years.
+PhotonOS is VMware's own stripped down linux distribution with docker embedded, I'm using it as VMware are putting a lot of resources in this product which I think will lead to more and more integration with the VMware ecosystem in the next few months/years.
 Heck, the vCenter appliance in version 6.5 already runs on PhotonOS!
 However, everything you'll read in these posts  about docker also applies to other distros like ubuntu, debian etc as the concepts are the same.

-As opposed to virtual machines, containers are like Lemmings that can be shot in the head shamelessly, another one will automatically take its place.
-I am not going to get into the "container vs VM" topic as I am sure you have already seen this picture a million times and you know what a container is.
+I am not going to get into the "container vs VM" topic as I am sure you have already seen this picture a million times and know what a container is.
+As opposed to virtual machines, containers share the platform's underlying OS and only run an instance of a service as opposed to a full blown virtualized OS in a VM.
+Containers are like Lemmings that can be shot in the head shamelessly, another one will automatically pop up.

 ![vmvscont]({{site.baseurl}}/img/vmvscont.jpg)